West River bridge project update

 The Bridge 9 superstructure construction will begin at the end of the summer and continue for the next two years.

 Night work on the new bridge will continue at the columns on Route 30.
 Night work will be conducted Monday, July 28 through Friday, Aug.
 1.

 The new roadway alignment construction began last month.
 This work will be performed during the 2014 and 2015 non-winter seasons.

 Because the northbound bridge over the West River has been removed, no project-related impacts to recreational boaters are anticipated for the week of Ju1y 27.

 The speed limit on Route 30 near the work zone has been reduced to 40 mph.
-This reduction will remain in effect through the Fall of 2015.
+This reduction will remain in effect through the Spring of 2016.
 Project-related truck activity on Route 30 will continue.
 Route 30 will be reduced to a single lane intermittently both day and night, with flaggers regulating traffic within the work zone.

-No project impacts to Upper Dummerston Road are anticipated for the week of Feb.
-23.
+No project-related impacts to Upper Dummerston Road are anticipated for the week of July 27.

 The West River Trail is open.
 There are intersections between construction access and the trail path, and users should exercise extreme caution at these intersections.
 As an additional safety precaution, users of the West River Trail are reminded to keep pets on a leash in this area.